hrithiksaini22/cka-prep-documentation/Day-3/node-selectors.md

         size: Large
 ```

+But before this we should have a label assigned to our node so that nodeselector can fetch the key/value to assgin the pod to the node acc to the nodeSelector.

+To assign a label to your node you can run this command-

+k label node <nodename> key=value

 - The above node selector will ensure that the pod is scheduled on a node with the label size=Large.

 Date of Commit: 05/03/2024